 The herder took the plant back to a local monastery, and it was there that the local monks discovered the beans were drinkable.
 It is that moment that exists in history to show us where coffee came from.
-From that point exports of coffee began making its way to Arabia, Europe, America, before being a staple item in every country.
+From that point the coffee plant began making its way to Arabia, Europe, and America, before becoming a staple item in every country.

 It is always worth understanding where coffee came from and the processes that it has to go through to get to your cup.
 With many new and innovative technologies, both machinery and farming, there will be many new unique coffee beans being grown in the coming years.